-The Raffles became a gathering place for the island's rich and influential - the place to see and to be seen at - hosting lavish gala dinners for events like birthdays, race days, weddings, anniversaries, debutante balls, and even the coronations of European royal families.
+The Raffles became a gathering place for the island's rich and influential - the place to see coronations of European royal families.

 Jessie Yak is a Reference Librarian with the Rare Collections team at the National Library, Singapore.
 She majored in Chinese language and literature at Beijing University and furthered her studies at the University of Cambridge.
 Jessie is interested in Chinese literature, the Chinese diaspora and the print culture of East Asia.